jamesblanksby/.dotfiles/README.md

 ### 🧶 Yarn package manager

-The bootstrap script will install Yarn via Homebrew and the required packages for development but if you need to reinstall separately you can run:
+Install Yarn via Homebrew and the required packages for development, run the following:
 ```bash
 ./yarn
 ```